 With so many pretty kitchen planters out there, it can be difficult to home in on the best ones for your indoor garden.
 We've rounded up nine of our favorite indoor kitchen planter ideas for herbs and greens, along with suggestions to help you make your selection.

-Add a fresh pop of color to your kitchen with this collection of hand-painted, bold-hued flowerpots.
+Add a fresh face to your kitchen with this whimsical collection of hand-painted flowerpots.
 The smallest size is ideal for starting plants from seed, which will take longer to outgrow the vessel than an already-growing seedling.

 Let your entryway coatrack double as a container garden with this planter made of on-trend copper.
 It's well-suited for a kitchen that lacks a sunny windowsill or is otherwise short on space.

 Embrace the modern farmhouse look with these painted and sanded terra-cotta pots.
 Choose from a list of herbs or submit a request for custom text.

 (Image: Back to the Roots)